 - On the heavier side

 Popular among outdoor enthusiasts, the latest iteration of Rab’s Microlight Alpine ($280) does what its predecessor did, only with far more recycled materials.

 Recycled down, a recycled shell, and a recycled lining quietly combine to make a Microlight Alpine that feels and performs like the original.
 It’s not an ultralight contender, but it’s also not a jacket meant to just go to the grocery store and back.
 The Microlight Alpine is plenty warm, cozy, and packable.

 Thoughtful construction makes this jacket suitable for a range of uses — pockets situated to be climbing harness-compatible, a wire-brimmed hood, neutral sizing, and a stuff sack.

 - Weight: 17 oz.

-Odds are, you do not need this jacket.
+Odds are you don’t need this jacket.
 But still, it’s nice to know something this warm is out there should you decide to summit a peak that pokes through the clouds.

-Wear the West Rib Parka with loads of layers beneath — heaven knows there’s plenty of room — for the harshest cold, or by itself for just, well, really cold.
-Marmot imbues the West Rib with its proprietary WarmCube construction, an ice cube tray-configuration of baffles designed to keep the insulation from shifting or settling (creating dreaded “cold spots”).
+Wear the West Rib Parka ($599) with loads of layers beneath — heaven knows there’s plenty of room — for the harshest cold, or by itself for just really cold.
+Marmot imbues the West Rib with its proprietary WarmCube construction, an ice cube tray configuration of baffles designed to keep the insulation from shifting or settling (creating dreaded cold spots).